Back to Blog

 Hotel Options by Price Tier:

-• Hostels: Seville has a growing number of well-regarded hostels offering dorm beds and private rooms at very affordable prices.
-Look for popular ones like Oasis Backpackers' Hostel Sevilla or La Banda Rooftop Hostel.
+• Hostels: Sevilla has a growing number of well-regarded hostels, offering dorm beds or private rooms at affordable prices.
+Look for options like Oasis Backpackers Hostel Sevilla or La Banda Rooftop Hostel.

 Frequently Asked Questions

 Photography and video policies?
-Generally, mobile phones are permitted for personal, non-flash photography.
+Generally, small personal cameras and mobile phones for personal use are allowed.
 However, professional cameras with detachable lenses, video recorders, and selfie sticks are usually prohibited.
-It's always best to check the specific venue policy on the day or the promoter's website for the most accurate information, as policies can vary.
+Flash photography is often discouraged as it can disrupt the performance and the audience.
+Always check the specific venue's policy on the event day.

 How early should I arrive?
-For a high-profile artist like Raphael at an iconic venue, arriving at least 1.5 to 2 hours before the scheduled start time is recommended.
-This allows for travel, entry, security checks, finding your place, and soaking in the unique atmosphere of the Plaza de España without feeling rushed.
+For a high-profile artist like Raphael at a popular venue, arriving 1.5 hours before the doors open is a good strategy.
+This ensures you have ample time to get through security, find your spot, and enjoy the atmosphere without feeling rushed.

 Top Tips for Raphael at Plaza de España de Sevilla